2024 Learn Africa Programme

 If you apply for an online scholarship, you must have a computer properly equipped to follow online courses, taking into account the following aspects: Internet connection, web browser, operating system, desktop applications, webcam, Zoom/Microsoft Teams applications, etc.

-They depend on the academic program you have selected.
-In general terms, academic courses will be usually delivered between September 2023 and July 2024.
-In case of failure to pass in July, the extraordinary exams could take place in September 2024.
+They depend on the academic programme you have selected.
+In general terms, academic courses will be usually delivered between September 2024 and July 2025.
+In case of failure to pass in July, the extraordinary exams could take place either in July or September 2025.

 Yes, you can.
 Both the offer of scholarships and the requirements change from year to year.
 If you have applied for a scholarship in previous calls and you have not been selected, you can always try again.